This information describes skills your child is likely to develop between the ages of 3 and 5 years.

 What Can You Do To Help Your Child’s Development

-- Encourage actions by praising your child when he or she shows good behavior.
+- Encourage actions by praising your child when they show good behavior.

 - Let your child make choices.